djalbat/easy/README.md

 var Button = easyUI.Button;
 ```

-If you're using AMD require client-side or CommonJS server-side the syntax for requiring EasyUI is the same:
+If you're using AMD require client-side or CommonJS server-side the syntax for requiring EasyUI is much the same:

 ```js
 var easyUI = require('lib/easyui'),